 There can also be cases where the income of spouse or minor child of the taxpayer may be liable to be clubbed with the income of the taxpayer as per provisions of tax laws.
 In such a scenario, it is pertinent that the correct Form of return is used to file the return of income.

 It is common to make a mistake while calculating the amount of surcharge and education cess on the amount of tax payable.
-It needs to be noted that surcharge of 10% is not required to be added to the tax if the total income does not exceed Rs 10 lakh.
-However, education cess should be added to the amount of tax at the rate of 3% even if the total income is less than Rs 10 lakh.
-The correct method is to first add surcharge of 10% to the tax, if it is applicable, and thereafter, add education cess at the rate of 3% on such aggregate of tax and surcharge.
+It needs to be noted that surcharge of 10% is not required to be added to the tax if the total income does not exceed Rs 100 lakh.
+However, cess should be added to the amount of tax at the rate of 4% even if the total income is less than Rs 100 lakh.
+The correct method is to first add surcharge of 10% to the tax, if it is applicable, and thereafter, add cess at the rate of 4% on such aggregate of tax and surcharge.

 Though the requirement to attach various certificates, documents, etc., along with the return has been dispensed with, one should not commit the mistake of trashing away such documents on the premise that these would not be required in the future.
 The tax authorities might require any document to be furnished by the taxpayer in case a scrutiny proceeding is initiated for verifying the claims made in the return.